 Operating lease expense is recognized on a straight-line basis over the lease term.
-Lease and non-lease components of lease agreements are accounted for separately.
+The Museum has elected to not separate lease and non-lease components for office equipment leases.
 Lease terms may include options to extend or terminate the lease when it is reasonably certain that the Museum will exercise that option.